jianminchen/100-hard-level-algorithms-2018-summer-campaign/Leetcode 54 Spiral matrix/ReadMe.md

 I like to spend more time to review the algorithm.
 Sometimes it takes time for me to be humble, and understand review I got more than a year ago.

+The idea is to use same idea [here](https://leetcode.com/problems/spiral-matrix/discuss/20573/a-concise-c-implementation-based-on-directions).<br>